taih304/Linux-Shell/Physical layer/Init script/Systemd.md

 # Fundamental concepts

 systemd is a **software suite** that provides an array of system components for **Linux operating systems**.
-It provides a system and service manager that runs as PID 1 and starts the rest of the system.
+It provides a system and service manager that **runs as PID 1** and **starts the rest of the system**.
 Other parts include a logging daemon, utilities to control basic system configuration like the hostname, date, locale, maintain a list of logged-in users and running containers and virtual machines, system accounts, runtime directories and settings, and daemons to manage simple network configuration, network time synchronization, log forwarding, and name resolution.

 The service setup by systemd will run automatically when the OS is booted/powered on.